-I would like to support the conclusion in the 'Appendix 2: Site Selection - Interim findings at Tier One and Two Settlements' document (Page 22) that site SEAT\01 off Beer Road, Seaton, should NOT be allocated for future residential development.
-This Greenfield on the western boundary of the town is sensitively located and its elevated character means that it can be seen from multiple viewpoints, which includes the South West Coastal Path, Axe Cliff Golf Club on the eastern boundary, the Area of Outstanding Natural Beauty to the east of it and from the top of Seaton Hole.
+I would like to support the conclusion in the 'Appendix 2: Site Selection - Interim findings at Tier One and Two Settlements' document (Page 22) that site SEAT_01 off Beer Road, Seaton, should NOT be allocated for future residential development.
+This Greenfield on the western boundary of the town is sensitively located and its elevated character means that it can be seen from multiple viewpoints such as the South West Coastal Path, Axe Cliff Golf Club on the eastern boundary, the Area of Outstanding Natural Beauty to the east of it and from the top of Seaton Hole.

 The adopted Seaton Design Statement (Page 38) for this area of Seaton states: "Open spaces, pastureland and private gardens should be retained to maintain the character of the area, the coastal views [and] the coastal footpath..."
 Because of the rising character of this site, any attempt to build on it would impact on the natural landscape.
+Therefore, any proposal to develop SEAT_01 would erode the special character of this area of Seaton and also its impact on the landscape.
+This would not be acceptable.